 PARALLEL SESSION

-Speakers: Pamela Jabbour and Elisabeth Shaw
+Speakers: Pamela Jabbour, Michael Bateman and Elisabeth Shaw

 Facilitator: Sarah Metcalf